RacheleRR/TREX/docs/03_Configuration.md

 ---

 ### 2.7 Gene Set Burden
-If you decide that you want to  perform the anlysis with your custom geneset/s you will have to modify these parameters
+If you decide that you want to  perform the analysis with your custom geneset/s you will have to modify these parameters

 ```yaml
 geneset_list: ["brain", "brain_ntpm"]